And the winner of Startup Battlefield at Disrupt 2020 is… Canix – TechCrunch

 After hours of deliberations, TechCrunch editors pored over the judges’ notes and narrowed the list down to five finalists: Canix, Firehawk Aerospace, HacWare, Jefa and Matidor.

-These startups made their way to the finale to demo in front of our final panel of judges, which included: Caryn Marooney (Coatue Management), Ilya Fushman (Kleiner Perkins), Michael Seibel (Y Combinator), Sonali De Rycker (Sequoia), Troy Carter (Q&A) and Matthew Panzarino (TechCrunch).
+These startups made their way to the finale to demo in front of our final panel of judges, which included: Caryn Marooney (Coatue Management), Ilya Fushman (Kleiner Perkins), Michael Seibel (Y Combinator), Sonali De Rycker (Accel), Troy Carter (Q&A) and Matthew Panzarino (TechCrunch).

 Winner: Canix

 Canix has built a robust enterprise resource planning platform designed to reduce the time it takes cannabis growers to input data.
 It integrates nicely with common bookkeeping software, as well as Metrc, an industry-wide regulatory platform.
-The founders say that their platform can help growers increase margins through improved labor costs.
+The founders say their platform can help growers increase margins through improved labor costs.

 You can read more about Canix here.